Building control applications

 You need to make a building control application if you intend to make changes to an existing building (such as an extension to a house) or to build a new building.
 An application requires a fee.

 Building control is different to planning permission and you might need both for your project.
-There are two main types of building control application: full plan and building notice.
+There are 2 main types of building control application: full plan and building notice.
 There are also regularisation and partnership applications.
 Descriptions of each application type are provided in the table below.

 You may be fined, prosecuted or required pay to get work re-done if non-compliant work is discovered or if you carry out works without seeking approval.